-Navigating the chargeback process is a painful undertaking for any merchant.
+Navigating the chargeback for goods not received process is a painful undertaking for any merchant.

 When a customer disputes an order and files a chargeback, the merchant has an opportunity to contest that dispute.
 In order to dispute a chargeback and ultimately win, a merchant needs to participate in a series of defined steps created by the card associations with the issuing and acquiring banks, who act as mediators between the customer and the merchant.
 (A list of players in the payments ecosystem, like acquiring and issuing banks, payment processors etc.)

-As consumer protections favor the customer, merchants often find themselves in an uphill battle to win a chargeback dispute.
-In order to simply participate in challenging the chargeback, merchants must complete every stage of the process under increasingly tighter timeframes.
+As consumer protections favor the customer, merchants often find themselves in an uphill battle to win a chargeback abuse dispute.
+In order to simply participate in challenging the chargeback automation, merchants must complete every stage of the process under increasingly tighter timeframes.

-With that in mind, we’ve outlined the process, from start to finish, that any merchant will have to participate in to fight a chargeback.
-Our goal is to shed light on the chargeback process and help merchants understand the intricacies involved.
+With that in mind, we’ve outlined the process, from start to finish, that any merchant will have to participate in to fight a chargeback fraud detection.
+Our goal is to shed light on ecommerce chargeback protection process and help merchants understand the intricacies involved.